-This is the best almond flour peanut butter cookies recipe!
-These cookies are so soft and chewy and full of sweet peanut butter flavour.
-These cookies are so easy to make and are gluten free and dairy free.
+These are the best homemade almond flour peanut butter cookies.
+These cookies are soft and chewy and full of sweet peanut butter flavour.
+They are sweetened with maple syrup and are so easy to make.
 They take less than 10 minutes to bake!

 Why you will love this recipe:

-- The clean up is a breeze since these gluten free peanut butter cookies are made in one bowl.
+- The clean up is so simple since these homemade peanut butter cookies are made in one bowl just like my edible gluten-free cookie dough.

 - Maple syrup - maple syrup is one of my favourite natural sweeteners.
-It also helps add moisture to these delicious gluten free peanut butter cookies.
+It also helps add moisture and the perfect sweet flavour while keeping these cookies refined sugar free.

-- Coconut sugar - the combination of maple syrup plus coconut sugar give these cookies just the right amount of sweetness, without being too sweet.
-Instead of coconut sugar you could use brown sugar.
+- Coconut sugar - instead of coconut sugar you could use brown sugar.

 - Egg - don't omit the egg from these cookies!
 It helps add moisture and helps these cookies bind together so they aren't too dry or crumbly.

-Next add all the ingredients to a large bowl and stir everything well until you have a smooth dough.
+- Step 2: Stir everything well until you have a smooth cookie dough.

-Then line a baking sheet with parchment paper and using an ice cream scoop, scoop the dough into balls and transfer them on to the parchment paper.
+- Step 3: Line a baking sheet or cookie sheet with parchment paper and using a cookie scoop, transfer the dough to the parchment paper lined baking sheet.

-Using a fork, press the cookies down in a cross hatch pattern to flatten them.
-Then bake them for 9-11 minutes.
+- Step 4: Using the back of a fork, press the cookies down in a cross hatch pattern to flatten them.
+Then bake the cookies for 9-11 minutes until they are golden brown.
 Let the cookies cool completely, then enjoy!

-- Wet the fork between cookies when you are pressing them down into the cross hatch pattern so that the fork doesn't stick to the dough.
+- For best results wet the fork between each cookie when you are pressing it down into the cross hatch pattern so that the fork doesn't stick to the dough.

 - These cookies don't spread very much when baking so be sure they are the shape you want before you bake them.